 “About half the world’s power will be generated by wind and solar resources by 2050.
 Generation from coal will drop more than 70% from today’s levels.
 That’s according to research from energy analysts published June 19 in the “New Energy Outlook 2018” (NEO) from Bloomberg New Energy Finance (BNEF).
 (AND) Electric vehicles (EVs) will account for about 9% of total power demand globally in 2050.
 Bloomberg reported that EVs will account for 55% of new vehicle sales worldwide by 2040.” – From:

-A carbon tax and/ or emission trading system is enacted to hasten the transition to low carbon intensive energy use, and is the most direct way to make a federal or state effort to transition to low emission, clean energy technologies for energy generation and energy consumption.
+A carbon tax and/ or emission trading system is enacted to hasten the transition to low carbon intensive energy use.
+Putting a price on carbon is the most direct way to make a government effort to transition to low emission, clean energy, energy efficiency technologies.

-Renewable energy, sustainable public transportation, energy efficiency products, services, and practices, and things like clean coal technologies such as carbon capture and storage become even greater alternatives for energy use, as fossil fuel use is essentially penalized with the carbon tax, and switching to low-emission, higher energy efficient sustainable technologies like renewable energy, are rewarded in the emission trading system, or by avoiding the carbon tax..
-One other benefit of a carbon tax, besides the revenue generated for the public good, and the incentives to reduce consumption and increase energy efficiency, is the increased attractiveness of the cost of renewable energy, which is made closer to cost parity with fossil fuels.
+Renewable energy, sustainable public transportation, energy efficiency products, services, and practices, and carbon capture and storage, become even greater alternatives for energy use, as fossil fuel use is essentially penalized, with the carbon tax.
+Switching to low-emission, higher energy efficient sustainable technologies like renewable energy, is rewarded in carbon markets.
+Less GHG emitted = lowering or avoiding the carbon price.

 The following are a few sources that provide more information on carbon pricing:

 There is currently a worldwide search for the ideal method to create a sustainable planet – a solution for sustainability.
-Any of the most prominent sustainable solutions (renewable energies, energy efficiency, carbon pricing, sustainable vehicles, and mass transportation), when implemented worldwide, might help save the planet from the worst effects of anthropogenic climate change.
-All of them, done sparingly, might also work, or a few of them done moderately well, might also work.
+Any of the most prominent sustainable solutions (renewable energy, energy efficiency, carbon pricing, sustainable vehicles, and mass transportation, green building), when implemented worldwide, might help save the planet from the worst effects of anthropogenic climate change.
+All of them, done sparingly, might also work...or a few of them done moderately well, might also work.
 There are many solutions.
-This essay will endeavor to cover several solutions as the United States must continue to develop sustainable cities.
+This essay will endeavor to cover several solutions; as the United States must continue to develop sustainable cities.

 Besides EVs and hybrids, America also needs to develop sustainable mass transportation options such as light rail, commuter rail, sustainable buses running on electricity and biofuel, like the American city of Portland has already developed substantially on a city-wide basis.
 The following map illustrates Portland’s significant sustainable mass transit options.
 This map depicts Portland’s extensive light rail and commuter rail, but Portland also offers a clean energy electric bus service, also helping Portland to serve as an example of a thriving sustainable mass transit city for cities across the United States to emulate./